bitmakerla/estela/docs/estela-cli/quickstart.md

 In that case, you can directly use the `estela init <project_id>` command with the project ID that you can find on the project detail page.

-We have successfully linked our Estela project with our Scrapy project.
+We have successfully linked our estela project with our Scrapy project.

 ### Deploying a project
 This is a simple and essential step.
-Once the Estela and Scrapy projects are linked, we will proceed to build the Docker image and upload it to the AWS registry.
+Once the estela and Scrapy projects are linked, we will proceed to build the Docker image and upload it to the AWS registry.
 This whole process will be done automatically and scheduled by the [API]({% link estela/api/api.md %}) with the command: